INTROSDE-FINAL-PROJECT-2015/HealthCareClient/README.md

 ### INTRODUCTION:

 This client is a console application that allows the user to keep track of daily tasks assigned by a medic and store health measurements (e.g.: weight, blood pressure) keeping track of progresses.
-Is also implemented a score-motivational system, in fact, the application  assigns some goals ( DailyGoals and LongTermGoals ) to the user.
-At the and of the day the user will insert his/her measurements and if a Long Term Goal is archived the System will provide a Song as prize to the efforts made to archive it and the doctor will be notified with an e-mail, otherwise, if the Goal is not met the system will provide a motivational quotation.
+A score-motivational system is also implemented, in fact, the application  assigns some goals ( DailyGoals and LongTermGoals ) to the user.
+The use case is that the user at the and of the day should insert his/her measurements and if a Long Term Goal is archived the System will provide a Song as prize to the efforts made to archive it and the doctor will be notified with an e-mail, otherwise, if the Goal is not met the system will provide a motivational quotation.
+Is also possible to insert edit and delete Daily Goals.

 ### PROJECT ARCHITECTURE:

+The project is composed by seven different services, those entities interact all together thanks to **the process centric service**.
+Follows a short description of those services:

++ **DataBase Service:** it is based on SOAP web service technology.
+It manages the data and acts as data source, it performs reads and writes on the database.
+The SOAP protocol exposes only methods to serve and store data, it does not provide any other functionality.

++ **Adapter Service:**

 <p align="center">
   <br/><b><a href="https://en.wikipedia.org/wiki/Service-oriented_architecture">
   Project Architecture:</a></b><br/>
   <img src="imgs/HealthCareSystem.png">
 </p>

-The developed console application allows the final user to take care of its own life status.
-It permits to set some goals and track his/her improvements to hit them.
-Specifically, the goals which are possibile to set, in this application, are: sleeping hours per day and the person’s weight.

 <p align="center">